How-To

 This is especially important in multi-storey homes where cable runs are long and every dB counts.
 A well-set-up 3-decoder Extra View on a proper multiswitch will see the same signal quality on the top-floor bedroom as on the ground-floor lounge.

-- Install the primary decoder and its coax run.
+2. Install the primary decoder and its coax feed.
 The primary Explora feeds off the main dish via a Smart LNB or a multiswitch output.
+If you do not already have a dish on the building, this is also when our team handles the full DSTV installation — dish mount, LNB and signal alignment.

-- Run the heartbeat cable to each secondary.
+3. Run the heartbeat cable to each secondary.
 RG6 with compression F-connectors at both ends.
 Weather-sealed where it passes outdoors.
+Vertical runs use cable clips every 600 mm and lightning protection where the cable enters the building.

 Common multi-storey gotchas